lukelbd/climate-benchmarks/README.md

 The NetCDF operators are a group of command-line tools developed by Unidata for working with NetCDF files, released alongside the original file format.
-Since it was released by the creators, one might think it would be the efficient tool for manipulating NetCDF data.
-But it turns out most other, secondary tools are generally more efficient.
+Since it was released by the creators, one might think it would always be the best tool for manipulating NetCDF data.
+But it turns out most other, secondary tools are often faster.
 <!-- , since it was released by the creators. -->

 For the NCO benchmarks, the most-used tool was `ncap2`.
 Though a variety of other tools